Dukes Highway: History

+Safety

 Dukes Highway is South Australia's deadliest major road, with 28 deaths in the 5 years to 2009.
-This has led to calls for road improvements to separate traffic in each direction.
+This has led to calls for road improvements to separate traffic in each direction with a dual carriageway.
 Point-to-point speed cameras have been installed on one section of the highway to identify drivers who flout the speed limit.

-Parts of the highway have had wider centre lines installed with audio tactile treatment to help drivers to realise and recover from drifting across the centre line before they encounter an oncoming vehicle.
+Parts of the highway have wider centre lines installed, with audio tactile treatment to help drivers to realise and recover from drifting across the centre line before they encounter an oncoming vehicle.
 This is intended to reduce fatigue and inattention-related crashes.